-- A. Earn 4 credits in 2 or more AP courses and take corresponding AP exams. - B. Earn 6 verifiable transcripted college credits in dual-credit courses from priority course list - C. Earn two of the following: - 1.
-A minimum of 3 verifiable transcripted college credits from the priority course list. - 2.
+- A. Earn 4 credits in 2 or more AP courses and take corresponding AP exams. - B. Earn 6 verifiable transcripted college credits in dual credit courses from the approved dual credit list - C. Earn two of the following: - 1.
+A minimum of 3 verifiable transcripted college credits from the approved dual credit list. - 2.
 2 credits in AP courses and corresponding AP exams. - 3.
-2 credits in IB standard level courses and corresponding IB exams. - D. Earn a combined score of 1750 or higher on the SAT critical reading, mathematics and writing sections and a minimum score of 530 on each. - E. Earn an ACT composite score of 26 or higher and complete written section. - F. Earn 4 credits in IB courses and take corresponding IB exams.
+2 credits in IB standard level courses and corresponding IB exams. - D. Earn a composite score of 1250 or higher on the SAT and a minimum of 560 on math and 590 on the evidence-based reading and writing section. - E. Earn an ACT composite score of 26 or higher and complete written section. - F. Earn 4 credits in IB courses and take corresponding IB exams.